linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 In our second set of tests, we employ a two-step procedure.
 We first regress LIB-OIS on the credit-tiering measure and use the point estimate of the coefficient from this regression to decompose LIB-OIS into a credit-predicted variable and a residual, and into weekly changes for both of those components.
 The residual here would include market liquidity and any other unexplained portions of LIB-OIS.
 We then replace  $\Delta$ LIB-OIS with these two components—predicted and residual, in Eqs.
 (2)-(4).
 We find that the credit-predicted component performs much better than the residual for predicting credit spreads and repo rates.
 For example, for the 176 non-subprime related US bond spreads, the credit-predicted component is significant 35 times at the  $1\%$  level and an additional 31 times at the  $5\%$  level.
 In contrast, the residual is never significant for these bonds at the  $1\%$  level, and only four times at the  $5\%$  level less than would be expected by chance.
 Thus, for the early part of the crisis, it seems that the counterparty-risk component of LIB-OIS is much more important for our results than is the market-liquidity component.

 For each class of securitized bonds, we estimate Eq.
-(7) using weekly data from January 4, 2007 to January 29, 2009, ΔLIB-OIS is the percentage change of the spread between the three -month London Interbank Offered Rate (LIBOR) and the Overnight Index Swap (Is). ΔABX is the parentage change of the ABX index at period  $t$ . ΔOIS is the Overnight Index Swap.  $\Delta r - 10$  is the change in yield on the ten-year Treasury, with its square given by  $(\Delta r - 10)^2$ .  $\Delta$  Slope is the change in 10-year minus 2-year Treasury yields.  $\Delta$  VIX is the change in implied volatility of S&P 500, and  $\Delta$  S&P is the return on (S&P) 500.  $t$ -statistics are given in parentheses below the coefficient estimates.
+(7) using weekly data from January 4, 2007 to January 29, 2009, ΔLIB-OIS is the percentage change of the spread between the three -month London Interbank Offered Rate (LIBOR) and the Overnight Index Swap (Is). ΔABX is the percentage change of the ABX index at period $t$. ΔOIS is the Overnight Index Swap.  $\Delta r - 10$  is the change in yield on the ten-year Treasury, with its square given by  $(\Delta r - 10)^2$ .  $\Delta$  Slope is the change in 10-year minus 2-year Treasury yields.  $\Delta$  VIX is the change in implied volatility of S&P 500, and  $\Delta$  S&P is the return on (S&P) 500.  $t$ -statistics are given in parentheses below the coefficient estimates.
 The last two rows report  $F$ -statistics and  $p$ -values for the key state variables.
 The null hypothesis of the LIB-OIS  $F$ -test is that the sum of all coefficients of ΔLIB-OIS and its lags is zero.
 The null hypothesis of the ABX  $F$ -test is the sum of all coefficients of ΔABX and its lags is zero.
 The null hypothesis of the VOL  $F$ -test is the sum of all coefficients of VOL and its lags is zero.

 Table 7 Haircut regression results.